wirt-ee/wirt-ee.github.io/docs/logbook/ussuri-to-victoria/index.md

 1. The `delta_rrsyslog` container failure had no clean solution — the workaround is the whole fix: stop and disable `systemd-resolved`, unlink `/etc/resolv.conf`, write a manual nameserver line.
 The pattern returned in [Zed to Antelope](../zed-to-antelope/index.md), where `systemd-resolved` needed unmasking instead — the resolver is always in the blast radius.

-2. First appearance of a ritual: the `ceph-defaults` role's socket check breaks the infrastructure play on estates that run ceph outside OSA's view.
-The sed (`'s/(.*ceph.*)/#\1/g'` over `setup-infrastructure.yml`) outlived the estate's ceph integration changes — it appears in every note file after this one.
+2. First appearance of a ritual: the `ceph-defaults` role's socket check breaks the infrastructure play on environments that run ceph outside OSA's view.
+The sed (`'s/(.*ceph.*)/#\1/g'` over `setup-infrastructure.yml`) outlived the environment's ceph integration changes — it appears in every note file after this one.

 4. The cinder schema wanted every volume typed; history had left deleted rows with `volume_type_id` NULL. `cinder-manage db online_data_migrations` reports zero needed — the check counts only live rows — so the SQL does the rest: